lluis-cr/chaos-prbg/README.md

 ## Repository Structure
 * `src/` → core implementation (R + Python)
 * `docs/` → full modelling process and reasoning
-* `data/` → generated data
+* `data/` → generated and processed data

 ## Results
 * The generator produces sequences that pass the majority of NIST statistical tests
-* Some tests fail (specifically the Random Excursions tests), indicating structural deviations from expected statistical behaviour
+* Some tests fail, specifically the Random Excursions tests, indicating structural deviations from expected statistical behaviour
 * Failures are linked to:

   * Finite precision effects
   * Intrinsic properties of the chaotic map
   * The chosen bit extraction method

 ## Key Insights
 * Chaos alone does not guarantee cryptographic randomness
-* The binarization (bit extraction) process is a critical determinant of statistical quality
+* The binarization process is a critical determinant of statistical quality
 * Finite precision can introduce hidden periodicity, degrading randomness

 ## How to Run
-1. Install dependencies:
+1. Install dependencies, if required:

    ```bash
    pip install -r requirements.txt